-Hmm, we're not sure what to say after someone mentions Fatberg.
-And we definitely don't want any of those things creeping around our sewers or water ways.
-So knowing there's a problem what research did you do to arrive at what you've got now?
+Research?
+What research did you do to arrive at what you've got now?
 How did you test your product-market fit?

 I turned my kitchen into a laboratory as I experimented with different methodologies to solidify cooking oil.
 As I continued to carry out research, I landed on hydrogenation as a way to thicken or harden a liquid by adding hydrogen, in essence "saturating" a liquid fat to convert it into a solid at room temperature.
 This is a fairly standard process used in the manufacture of margarine and vegetable shortening.

 I felt confident that I could find a handful of consumers to buy into this idea, and was willing to go for it, even if it meant launching a niche product.